 As this market cycle ages, remember that bull markets and expansions don’t die of old age, and they both seem well-positioned to last longer.
 As they age, though, we can expect more volatility, not less, combined with lower returns.

 Market swings can be nail biters, but long-term investors realize that staying invested over time, even during painful pullbacks, is likely to be a better approach than trying to time the market.
 You can’t control market volatility, but you can be make regular adjustments and rebalance the mix of stocks and bonds to keep your portfolio prepared and your expectations realistic.
 In investing, it’s how well you stick to your investment strategy that matters most in the long run.

 This information is for educational and illustrative purposes only and should not be interpreted as specific investment advice.
-Investors should make investment decisions based on their unique investment objectives, risk tolerance and financial situation.
+Investors should make investment decisions based on their unique investment objectives and financial situation.